Ronik22/PyNotifier/README.md

 # PyNotifier
-Flask app for event notifications
+Flask app for event notifications.
+A Local CLI version is also available.

 Installation
 ------------